 In their efforts to legitimize and humanize a procedure that most people find unpalatable at best, pro‑abortionists often claim that abortion is much safer than childbirth.
-Let us examine the facts: is abortion safer than giving birth?
+Let us examine the facts.

 The Pro-Abortion Argument